Understand the recruitment process

 When you think of graduate jobs you might automatically think of graduate training schemes - but these structured programmes with major employers represent only a small proportion of the jobs suitable for graduates.
 Many more of our graduates gain graduate jobs in large, medium and smaller organisations that recruit as and when they need graduate level talent.
 These are sometimes called direct entry roles.

 The recruitment processes for graduate schemes and graduate jobs are similar in many ways – we look at this in more detail below.
-Many organisations were moving more of their recruitment processes online even before the restrictions brought about by the Covid-19 pandemic, and online recruitment will continue to be the norm for most, certainly in the early stages.

 The recruitment process for a graduate scheme can take several months from start to finish.
 Many schemes have closing dates before Christmas of your final year; others recruit on a rolling basis all year round until they are full.
 The process will include several of the following stages.
 The order of the early stages can vary, and some of the early elements, such as the online tests, may be repeated at the assessment centre.

-Online application form or CV and cover letter (sometimes application form and CV together)
+• Online application form or CV and cover letter (sometimes application form and CV together):

 How to write your cover letter